AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

    Publishing later starts a workflow to publish the selected page or pages at the specified time.
 Conversely, unpublishing later starts a workflow to unpublish the selected page or pages at a specific time.

-   If you want to cancel a publish/unpublish later, go to the [Workflow Console](/help/sites-administering/workflows.md) to terminate the corresponding workflow.
+   If you want to cancel a publish/unpublish later, go to the Workflow Console to terminate the corresponding workflow. <!--If you want to cancel a publish/unpublish later, go to the [Workflow Console](/help/sites-administering/workflows.md) to terminate the corresponding workflow.-->

    ![Manage Publication Options](/help/sites-cloud/authoring/assets/publishing-manage-publication-options.png)